faalbers/faalbers.github.io/index.md

 I'm interested in Robotics, Automation, Artificial Intelligence, Drones and many other technical topics.
 # My Blog
-I'm really excited to blog my journey on Github.com
+I'm really excited to blog my journey on Github.com now
 <ul>
   <li>
     <a href="{{ post.url }}">{{ post.title }}</a>